Applying to the Graduate Program

 These are required as part of the KSU application process.
-The University will contact your recommenders based on the information that you provide on your online university application, however you may follow up with them to ensure a timely completion for your application.
-Please do not ask your recommenders to send their letters directly to the Department of Geology as this will slow the processing of your file.
+The University will contact your recommenders based on the information that you provide on your online university application, however you may follow up with them to ensure timely completion for your application.
+Please do not ask your recommenders to send their letters directly to the Department of Earth Sciences as this will slow the processing of your file.
 Letters should be submitted directly to the Office of Graduate Program Services or the Office of Global Education as appropriate following the instructions that are provided to the recommenders.
-Applicants should provide their recommenders with the your application I.D. to prevent delays when processing letters of recommendation.
+Applicants should provide their recommenders with the application I.D. to prevent delays when processing letters of recommendation.

 4. Online Application Upload Utility for Supporting Documents

 (Statement of Career Goals, Letters of Recommendation, Resume or Curriculum Vitae)

 Applicants can use the links provided in the online application or this secure form to submit a statement of career goals, letters of recommendation, resume or curriculum vitae or other supporting documents.
 Letters of recommendation can also be submitted by the recommender using this upload utility.
 If you submit documents using this utility, please do not mail them as well.
 You will receive an email notification when your document(s) have been processed.